Testing will allow for identification of convalescent plasma donors, whose plasma can be used in the potential treatment of COVID-19 patients.

 Blood and blood components, such as convalescent plasma, remain safe.
 The antibody testing is not done as a safety measure on the blood itself, but to identify the plasma that could help COVID-19 patients.
 There is no known risk of transfusion transmission of this virus.

 CBC provides blood, platelets and plasma, including convalescent plasma, to hospitals to meet transfusion needs of patients.
-Among those hospitals CBC supports are more than 20 local hospitals and hospital systems, including ThedaCare.
+Among those hospitals CBC supports nearly 30 local hospitals and hospital systems, including ThedaCare.
 All blood and blood components the ThedaCare system relies on comes exclusively from CBC.

 - Dr. Todd Straus, Chief Medical Officer, The Community Blood Center